 Shopping online makes some people nervous.
 After all, you are giving money to a stranger you have never met, and never will meet, without seeing the product in person.
 While we live in a technologically advanced world, the act of buying items on the internet is still scary for some consumers. eBay is the world's largest online marketplace, and there have been many safeguards built into both the actual listings and payment processing to make shopping safe and secure.
 Here are a few tips to help consumers safely buy on eBay, even for the newest buyers.

 Never accept offers to buy outside of eBay.
 Some unscrupulous sellers will try to get buyers to purchase items off of eBay.
 Sellers can bypass eBay fees by moving the transaction from the site.
-This is a big no-no and can result in suspension from eBay.
+This is a big violation and can result in suspension from eBay.
 Always complete the transaction on eBay, through Paypal.
 There will be a record of the transaction, and the item may be available for buyer protection if there is a problem later.
 Never send cash or use instant cash transfer services.